Mr Karate: Reception

-Mr. Karate received mixed reviews.
+At the time of its release, the film received mixed reviews but it performed well in the box office and solidified Zaki as an icon and spokesperson for the average Egyptian youth.
+He would later be cast in a number of action film oriented roles during the mid-and late-1990s although he still mainly focused more on dramatic roles.

 Andeel, from Mada Masr, found it as, "an amazing mixture of cultures and references [that] cooperate to produce the joy you receive watching it", and, as he enjoys Tarantino movies, "an earlier experiment in the same field".
 It is speculated that the misleading title for the film, which suggests that it is just a movie about martial arts, led to the lower ratings from reviewers.